Tam Kung Temple

 • Authors: Lori Wong & Ashton Louie

-• Format: Full-colour hardcover
+• Format: Full-colour soft cover

 • Language: English & French (dual-language on each page